How to Quit Drinking: A Research-Grounded Practical Guide

 Online and Telehealth Options

-Telehealth has made AUD treatment significantly more accessible.
+Telehealth has made AUD treatment dramatically more accessible.
 You can now:

-- Receive a diagnosis and prescription for naltrexone or acamprosate via video visit
+- Get a prescription for naltrexone or acamprosate via a video visit with a doctor

 Triggers and How to Handle Them